chadsansing/cineris-campaign/gm-notes/session-8-spoilers.md

 - Great costs

-  - The PC is compelled to follow Aarok and Gotnafiskr and must align decisions with their needs or else make a tough Will power check to act indepdendently.
+  - The PC is compelled to follow Aarok and Gotnafiskr by proxy and must align decisions with their needs or else make a tough Will power check to act indepdendently.
   - Aarok and Gotnafiskr - and other dwaven gods - are aware of the PC's whereabouts and general condition at all times.
   - The PC is bound to the bones and becomes irrationally unwilling to give them up to anyone but Aarok or Gotnafiskr; they must fight to the death to keep and protect the bones.